Madness (band): The Madness spin-off

 "After The Madness, Suggs, Cathal, Lee and I kind of scattered.
-Lee and I formed a band, The Nutty Boys, and went off on all sorts of adventures, and released and album, Crunch!.
+Lee and I formed a band, The Nutty Boys, and went off on all sorts of adventures, and released an album, Crunch!.
 Suggs had a solo career.
 Cathal was working at Go!
 Discs as an A&R man - he used to come and see Lee and I, but he never signed us up!
 Bedders and Woody were in Voice Of The Beehive.
 I never in my wildest dreams thought that Madness would reform."